Illinois State University

 Chairperson of the Academic Senate, voting

-One (1) Academic Affairs Committee elected member of the Academic Senate, or other faculty Senator if necessary, voting
+One (1) Academic Affairs Committee elected faculty member of the Academic Senate, or other faculty Senator if necessary, voting

 Eight (8) Faculty representatives from each college appointed by each College Dean for staggered two-year terms, and confirmed by the Faculty Caucus, voting: